Driving Contract: Safety Rules for Teen Drivers with ADHD

 Music: Teen agrees to pre-set radio stations and to the use of these pre-set stations only when driving; and if a CD or tape player is used, to bring only one CD or tape per trip, and to insert the CD and/or tape in the player before the beginning of each trip.

 Substance Abuse and Other Unsafe Social Behavior: There is zero tolerance for substance abuse and for unsafe or raucous social behavior that might lead to an accident.
-Substance abuse of any kind, or driving under the influence of any intoxicating substance, will result in immediate suspension of driving privileges.
+Substance abuse of any kind, or driving under the influence of any substance, will result in immediate suspension of driving privileges.
 Illicit substances used or held by teen’s passengers will result in suspension of driving privileges for three months.

 Teen agrees to random searches by parents of car for evidence of substance use.
-Parent agrees to provide without question transportation for teen at any time of the day or night that the teen requests it, without penalizing the teen for single incidents of intoxication which may have contributed to that request.
+Parent agrees to provide without question transportation for teen at any time of the day or night that the teen requests it, without penalizing the teen for single incidents of alcohol or substance use which may have contributed to that request.
 If there are habitual or frequent incidents of underage drinking or if any substance abuse occurs, teen will forfeit his/her license to drive until completing a substance abuse program, whether or not his/her substance abuse is related to driving.

 Signed (teen driver) –